A once-common wipe

 - The camera can be placed in a chair that someone then sits in.
 Expect a squelching sound to occur as the screen fills up with their body, emphasising either that yes, this scene is over and done and squished into history, or the fatness of the character.

-- Played for Laughs, the character might hit the person and trigger a reaction from them instead of transitioning to another shot.
+- Played for Laughs, the camera might hit the person and trigger a reaction from them instead of transitioning to another shot.

 A Super Trope